 Burning vegetables may sound like a mistake, but burnt broccoli has become very popular.
 Pair it with a tasty taco mayo sauce for a fantastic low carb keto appetizer!

-Some people might toss vegetables that get charred when baking.
+Some people might toss vegetables that get charred when making oven roasted broccoli and cauliflower.
 But, others actually prefer it that way.

 Burning broccoli has become popular.
 And overcooking it with some homemade low carb taco seasoning mix sprinkled on really enhances the flavor.